-FAMILY APPLE TREE The family apple tree which we began constructing two years ago now has first fruit.
-See the link below:
+FAMILY APPLE TREE The family apple tree which we began constructing three years ago now has fruiting wood on eight (or possibly nine) of its varieties.
+I'll post some more pictures soon.

-This is the latest in a series of videos about this tree, which has been constructed using a ten-year-old tree with poor-tasting fruit.
+The tree has been made using the framework of a ten-year-old tree with poor-tasting fruit.
 It now has twenty varieties of apple, some of them very uncommon, from around the world.

 Here are the key stages of tree construction: